MicrosoftDocs/sql-docs/docs/ssms/tutorials/templates-ssms.md

 2. From the **View** Menu > **Template Browser** (Ctrl + Alt + T):

     ![Template Browser](media/templates-ssms/templatebrowser.png)
-    - You can also see recently used templates at the bottom of the **Template Browser**
+    - You can also see recently used templates at the bottom of the **Template Browser**.

 3. Expand the node you're interested in > Right click the Template > Open: